nakigoe/angel/README.md

 # Angel .NET MAUI Blazor Hybrid Template
-## An app that runs as a website, and on Windows, iOS, Android, iPhone simultaneously
+## An app that runs as a website, and on Windows, macOS, iOS, Android, and Tizen(Samsung) simultaneously
 ### .NET 7
 Use Visual Studio 2022 to start `angel.sln`